There are good dreams, bad dreams and daydreams, but for Susan, nothing beats data dreams.

-Professor Rowland is also the Deputy Associate Dean Academic for the Faculty of Science, a role that focuses on teaching, research and innovation in science education.
-This part of her career began in 2006 when she and her husband, a fellow academic, returned from the US with their two young children, and Professor Rowland took up teaching and researching at UQ.
+Susan is also the Deputy Associate Dean Academic for the Faculty of Science, a role that focuses on teaching, research and innovation in science education.
+This part of her career began in 2006 when she and her husband, a fellow academic, returned from the US with their two young children, and she took up teaching and researching at UQ.

 “My hero that I grew up with was my Dad, because he was happy for me to ask any question I wanted,” she recalls.